 Kuratas is 13-feet tall, weighs 4 tons, is equipped with weaponry (relatively tame, relatively), and has a base cost of $1.3 million.
 It can be controlled by a pilot in the cockpit or by a smartphone.
 It also can be fully customized during the ordering process on the Suidobashi website, so you can get the bot in cool colors and tricked out just the way you want it.
 Unlike a mecha, though, it does not have jet boosters in the feet but instead rides on four wheels at a top speed of 10 kilometers per hour and 30 joints provide some movement.

-Here is a video of the it’s public unveiling:
+Here is a video of its public unveiling:

 As cool as Kuratas looks, it isn’t a killing machine.
-The mecha has weapons, such as a LOHAS launcher that can shoot filled water bottles at a target albeit inaccurately, and twin Gatling guns that track an fire off 6,000 BBs a minute that can be triggered by the pilot smiling, part of a tracking system that is aptly named the “Smile Shot”.
+The mecha has weapons, such as a LOHAS launcher that can shoot filled water bottles at a target, albeit inaccurately, and twin Gatling guns that track and fire off 6,000 BBs a minute that can be triggered by the pilot smiling, part of a tracking system that is aptly named the “Smile Shot.”

 Check out the instructional video, which shows off the features of the Kuratas: